emad-elsaid/emad-elsaid.github.io/Home.md

 - Sound approach for a p2p social network which falls back to current web
 - what are we sharing

-## Web development

-- A solution for implementing Bulma navigation bar for mobile with CSS only
-- Async Rendering a Page With Sinatra
-- Bind Remote Server Port to Local Machine With SSH
-- Bulma HTML5 Dialog
-- The benefits of microservices over monolithic application

 ## Go
 /hashtag-pages #go